 The Section 106 contributions are held as reserves where there are no conditions requiring repayment in the event of stipulations not being met.
 Section 106 contributions are also held as creditors where such conditions exist.

-The Public Health earmarked reserve has been created from underspent Public Health budgets in 2017-18 and will provide funding for on-going projects.
+The Public Health earmarked reserve has been created from underspent Public Health budgets in previous years and provides funding for on-going projects.

 11. Other operating expenditure